untitled

 "Finally, we note that the scheduled unsupervised visitation by the father poses no risk to the children and is not against their best interests.
 Moreover, the father should be permitted to expose the children to his [Catholic] religious beliefs and practices during his visitation periods.

-GAZIPURA v.
-GAZIPURA was a 1994 Alabama appellate court case which involved Shiraz N. Gazipura and Masoumeh G. Gazipura.
-The Gazipuras were apparently Pakistani Muslims who had immigrated to the United States.
-Once here, Masoumeh evidently started studying with the Jehovah's Witnesses, and she eventually decided to convert to the WatchTower religion.
+NAZIE GAZIPURA v.
+SHIRAZ GAZIPURA was a 1994 Alabama appellate court case which involved Shiraz N. Gazipura and Masoumeh G. Gazipura, and the typical "home-alone-wife" and the "door-knocking-JWs" tragedy.
+The Gazipuras were Iranian Muslims who had immigrated to the United States.
+While Shiraz Gazipuri worked as a "rocket scientist" for Lockheed, Nazie Gazipura started studying with the Jehovah's Witnesses, and she eventually decided to convert to the WatchTower Cult.
 This quickly led to a divorce.
-Physical custody of the two minor children were awarded to the wife.
-However, the wife was apparently unhappy with the court's ruling on the various financial aspects, and appealed such.
-Outcome unknown.
+Physical custody of Cathy Gazipura and Camellia Gazipura were awarded to the wife.
+However, the wife was apparently unhappy with the trial court's ruling on the various financial aspects, and this appeal occurred.

 ALANIZ v.
 ALANIZ was a 1993 Texas appellate court decision.
 Frank Alaniz and Irene Alaniz were married in 1976, and they had three sons.
 Frank Alaniz filed for divorce in 1991, when his wife informed him that she was going to start taking the boys to the Kingdom Hall of Jehovah's Witnesses, and that she felt it was her duty to have them converted to Jehovah's Witnesses.
 Irene Alaniz had recently converted to the WatchTower religion, while her husband remained a member of the Roman Catholic Church.